Private secretary: Staff in civil services

-Senior principal private secretary (Senior PPS) is a member of Central Secretariat Stenographers Service and is one rank above principal private secretary that takes care of the office of a secretary to the Government of India or the equivalent rank officer Member CBBC or Member Railway Board.
+Senior principal private secretary (Senior PPS) is a member of Central Secretariat Stenographers Service and is one rank above principal private secretary that takes care of the office of a secretary to the Government of India or the equivalent rank officer Member CBIC or Member Railway Board.

 P.S.O. is principal staff officer, who is also a member of Central Secretariat Stenographers Service and a rank above senior principal private secretary that takes care of the office of a secretary to the Government of India or an equivalently ranked member of the Central Board for Excise and Customs, member of the Railway Board, or the chairman.
 Pay is equivalent to that of a director to the Government of India.

 New Zealand

 Persons holding the role of private secretary to a minister in New Zealand are civil servants.

 Senior Private Secretaries are the equivalent of a chief of staff and have the responsibility of managing a minister's office.
 Members of Parliament who are appointed as a Parliamentary Under-Secretary are also entitled to appoint a Senior Private Secretary to their staff.